 Choose a Texas Slip and Fall Attorney You Can Trust

 You have many choices when it comes to retaining a personal injury attorney, and you want to make sure the law firm you choose has the experience and resources needed to successfully handle your slip and fall cases.
 Plaintiffs may file slip and fall claims against large and established businesses or institutions with insurance companies and legal teams searching for any way to limit or avoid payment to slip and fall victims.

-Stewart Guss and his team of attorneys understand how these businesses try to avoid liability.
+Stewart J. Guss, Injury Accident Lawyers understand how these businesses try to avoid liability.
 We have our own strategies to prove that negligence caused your slip and fall so that, despite a company’s best efforts, you can successfully recover compensation for all of your losses.
 We can handle a claim with the company’s liability insurance or take your case to civil court if needed.
 We bring decades of combined experience to every case and you can trust we will work tirelessly to protect your rights.

 Companies will often try to get you sign an agreement before you hire legal representation.
 While they may seem like they are trying to help, they are probably attempting to get you to agree to a much smaller sum than you ultimately deserve.
 If you sign, these agreements often waive your rights to take further legal action, thereby leaving you without much of the compensation you need to pay for your losses.

 Before you sign anything, have one of our attorneys assess your case.
 We can estimate the value of your claim so you will know if you receive an adequate settlement offer.
 We will also handle all negotiations for you and advise you when you may need to take further legal action.